MLB Sunday Draftstars DFS Preview and Projections for July 6, 2025

 Conclusion

-On the other hand, according to our model, Jahmai Jones is one of the lowest value options on the slate, suggesting you might want to limit exposure to him if putting together multiple line-ups.
+On the other hand, according to our model, Jahmai Jones is one of the worst value options on the slate, suggesting you might want to limit exposure to him if putting together multiple line-ups.

 Ready to go?
 Draftstars' MLB Sunday slate closes at 9:15am AEST on Sunday.
 ENTER NOW!